Colorado Whitewater Rafting & Kayaking

 Experience the Gold Medal Waters of the Gunnison River in the North Fork Valley near Montrose and Delta Colorado!
 Adventure Expeditions: Float fishing, river rafting, jet boating all with an expert guide.

-Trout fishing and unguided hunting near Gunnison, Kreuger's is a working ranch on 500-acres: Sports and Relaxation specialist enthusiasts will both be happy!
+Sports and Relaxation specialist will both be happy: WIld Trout fishing and unguided hunting near Gunnison, Kreuger's is a working ranch on 500-acres!
 Stay in one of our log cabins or bring your RV.

 In Lake City, at the same location for 50+ years.
 A full service outdoors, gift, Pro Fly Shop specializing in fishing guides, Jeep tours, sportsman equipment rentals, hiking trips, snowshoe tours, and trail maps.